 Doctors have resorted to triage, prioritizing those they believe have the best chance of survival, the activist said.

-Another three medical facilities in al-Shaar neighborhood -- a women's hospital, a children's hospital and the central blood bank -- were also hit Friday, Sahloul said.
+Three other medical facilities in the al-Shaar neighborhood – a women’s hospital, a children’s hospital and the central blood bank – were also hit Friday, Sahloul said.

 More than 450 people have been killed since a US-Russia brokered ceasefire collapsed September 22, he said.